rfabbri/pd-macambira/abstractions/footils/rtc-lib/README-Pd.txt

 respective RTC-objects also have been omitted.
 So far this only affected the [minus] abstraction.

-RTC-lib for Pd no lonfer mimicks the directory layout of the Max-version with its seperate directories for each section likt Harmony, Rhythm etc. Instead all patches and their help files have been put into a single directory called "rtc".
-To install the patches, either add this directory to your path and use the objects with their standard names, or copy the while "rtc"-directory somewhere into your path, like into /usr/lib/pd/extra/rtc and use them with a "rtc"-namespace prefix: Then for example the [super-rhythm] object could be called as [rtc/super-rhythm].
+RTC-lib for Pd no longer mimicks the directory layout of the Max-version with its seperate directories for each section like Harmony, Rhythm etc. Instead all patches and their help files have been put into a single directory called "rtc".
+To install the patches, either add this directory to your path and use the objects with their standard names, or copy the whole "rtc"-directory somewhere into your path, like into /usr/lib/pd/extra/rtc and use them with a "rtc"-namespace prefix: Then for example the [super-rhythm] object could be called as [rtc/super-rhythm].
 Note that then you may also need to add the